 10.2.1 Contaminated Sharps Discarding and Containment

-Regulated waste such as contaminated sharps, shall be discarded immediately or as soon as feasible (after use) or when found by employees they shall be placed in containers that are closable, puncture resistant, leakproof on sides and bottom and labeled or color-coded.
+Contaminated sharps shall be discarded immediately or as soon as feasible in containers that are closable, puncture resistant, leakproof on sides and bottom, and labeled or color-coded.

 During use, containers for contaminated sharps shall be easily accessible to personnel and located as close as is feasible to the immediate area where sharps are used or can be reasonably anticipated to be found (e.g., laundries), maintained upright throughout use, and replaced routinely and not allowed to overfill.

 When moving containers of contaminated sharps from the area of use, the containers shall be closed immediately prior to removal or replacement to prevent spillage or protrusion of contents during handling, storage, transport, or shipping and placed in a secondary container if leakage is possible.
-The second container shall be closable, constructed to contain all contents and prevent leakage during handling, storage, transport, or shipping and labeled or color-coded.
+The second container shall be closable, constructed to contain all contents and prevent leakage during handling, storage, transport, or shipping, and labeled or color-coded.

 Reusable containers shall not be opened, emptied, or cleaned manually or in any other manner which would expose employees to the risk of percutaneous injury.